seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 offence to my inferiors.

 **FIRST LORD**
-There’s an Italian come; and, ’tis thought, one of
+There's an Italian come; and, 'tis thought, one of
-Leonatus’ friends.
+Leonatus' friends.

 **CLOTEN**
 Is it fit I went to look upon him? is there no
-derogation in’t?
+derogation in't?

 **SECOND LORD**
 You cannot derogate, my lord.